 50%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is comprehensive and highly actionable with excellent executable code examples, but it is far too verbose for a Claude skill.
-It explains many concepts Claude already knows (matplotlib hierarchy, what different plot types are for, basic interface differences) and includes sections like 'When to Use This Skill' and 'Additional Resources' that waste tokens.
-The content would benefit from aggressive trimming to focus only on project-specific conventions, preferred patterns, and non-obvious guidance.
+This skill is comprehensive and highly actionable with excellent executable code examples, but it is far too verbose for a skill targeting Claude.
+It explains fundamental concepts Claude already knows (matplotlib hierarchy, what different plot types are for, basic interface differences) and includes extensive inline content that should either be trimmed or moved to reference files.
+The skill would benefit greatly from being cut to ~30% of its current size, focusing only on project-specific conventions, non-obvious patterns, and pointers to reference docs.

 Suggestions